lauraxxsantos/Portfolio_LauraSantos/final-project-part-one.md

 # Outline
 In this project I will conduct a research analysis on emergency preparedness in the United States.
 Our World in Data site showed that natural disasters are increasing (Ritchie, 2022).
 It is vital that people across all communities, especially the most vulnerable are prepared for a disaster.
 In my project, I will share information on emergency preparedness across households with a disability status, low-income households, and households whose main language is spanish.

-Objective: Assess disparities in emergency preparedness across vulnerable populations.
+Research Objective: Assess disparities in emergency preparedness across vulnerable populations.
 Identify points of interventions to increase emergency preparedness.

+Project Goals:
+- Flag disparities in emergency preparedness that exist among communities to advocate for campaigns that approach emergency preparedness with a culturally-senstive and socioeconomic lens.
+Different communities make require a different approach.

+- Raise awareness about community levels of natural disaster preparedness to push for government interventions that increase safety for all U.S. residents.

+- Determine which natural disasters communities are less aware about ways to prepare or less prepared for.

 ![Sketches-3](Sketches-3.jpg)